ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/DNS.md

 ## DNS Resolver

 The DNS resolver provides an interface to do DNS host name resolutions.
+DNS host name resolution can be used to convert resource names to IP addresses.
+DNS host name resolution can be made after interface has been connected.
+The returned IP address can be used to make socket connection.

 ### Usage